tatsumoto-ren/tatsumoto-ren.github.io/blog/what-is-your-opinion-on-laddering.md

 Another point is that if you keep using L2 resources for the sake of laddering, it will slow you down.
 The best way to learn any language is by using resources made in the language itself.
-Switch to TL resources as soon as possible.
+*Go monolingual* as soon as possible by switching to resources and dictionaries made for native speakers of the target language.

-Until you go monolingual and start using resources and dictionaries in your TL, when looking up a word, reading bilingual definitions in several languages will give you a much better understanding than reading a dictionary in just one language
+Until you go monolingual,
+when looking up a word,
+reading bilingual definitions in several languages will give you a much better understanding than reading a dictionary in just one language